VoidGeek/Dynamic-Deadline/README.md

 ## **Technical Approach**

-To implement the solution, I followed a structured approach using Asana's API and adhered to best practices for task management with custom fields:

-### **1. Creating and Managing Custom Fields**

-- **Custom Fields Created**:
-  1. **Priority**: A dropdown field with values "Low," "Medium," and "High" for managing task priorities.
-  2. **Extension Processed**: A boolean dropdown field with values "true" and "false" to track whether a task has been processed for extensions.
-- **API Usage**:
-  - Custom fields were created using Asana's `POST /custom_fields` API.
+1. **Custom Field Management**:

+   - Created two custom fields: `Priority` and `Extension Processed`.
-  - These fields were explicitly attached to relevant projects using the `POST /projects/<PROJECT_ID>/addCustomFieldSetting` endpoint.
+   - Attached these custom fields to relevant projects using Asana’s API.

-### **2. Task Creation Workflow**

-Tasks are created with the following rules:

-- **No Priority Provided**:
-  - Skips due date calculation.
+2. **Task Creation Workflow**:

-  - Marks the "Extension Processed" field as `true`.
+   - Tasks without priority skip due date calculation and have "Extension Processed" set to `true`.
-- **Valid Priority Provided**:
-  - Calculates a due date based on the priority.
-  - Marks the "Extension Processed" field as `false`.
+   - Tasks with a valid priority have due dates calculated based on the priority and "Extension Processed" set to `false`.
-- **Priority Validation**:
-  - Validates the provided value against an allowed list (`"Low," "Medium," "High"`).
-  - Invalid priorities result in a `400 Bad Request` error.
+   - Priority is validated against allowed values (`Low`, `Medium`, `High`).
+Invalid inputs result in a `400 Bad Request` error.

-### **3. Task Movement Logic**

-When moving a task to a specific section (e.g., "In Progress"), the following steps are performed:

-1. **Fetch All Tasks in the Section**:
-   - Retrieve tasks using Asana's API.
-2. **Filter Tasks**:
+3. **Task Movement Workflow**:

-   - Exclude tasks that:
+   - Fetched all tasks in the "In Progress" section.
-     - Have a priority of `"High"`.
-     - Are already marked as processed (`"Extension Processed" = true`).
-     - Have a missing or undefined priority.
+   - Filtered tasks to exclude those with `High` priority, already processed extensions, or undefined priority.
-3. **Update Eligible Tasks**:
-   - Assign new due dates to eligible tasks.
+   - Updated eligible tasks by assigning new due dates and marking them as processed.
-   - Mark these tasks as processed by setting `"Extension Processed"` to `true`.

-### **4. Improved Logging and Error Handling**

-- **Logging Utility**:
+4. **Logging Enhancements**:

+   - Implemented structured logging with levels: `DEBUG`, `INFO`, `WARN`, and `ERROR`.
-  - Implements log levels (`DEBUG`, `INFO`, `WARN`, `ERROR`) to track critical actions such as task creation, updates, and error scenarios.
+   - Logged task creation, updates, and error scenarios for better debugging and transparency.

-- **Error Handling**:
-  - Ensures meaningful feedback:
-    - Missing required fields (e.g., task name) result in `400 Bad Request` errors.
+5. **Error Handling Improvements**:

+   - Centralized error handling for consistent feedback.
-    - Invalid custom field values are explicitly rejected with descriptive messages.
+   - Missing fields or invalid custom field values trigger descriptive error messages with proper status codes.

 ---